matthew-brett/les-pilot/report.md

   permutation test for generating samples of mixed Leave and Remain voters.
   Show that the actual difference in Leave / Remain mean ages is outside the range of differences we see from these samples;
-* introduce the survey on attitudes to Animal Research.
+* introduce the survey on attitudes to animal research.
 Respondents gave yes / no answers to a question on whether they trusted a) universities or b) animal protection organizations for advice on animal research.
 Ask whether the difference in yes / no proportions for these answers could be due to